KiPIDesTAN/aks-auditd/README.md

 ## FAQ

-### How do rules and configurations on the worker node get updated?

-At the set poll interval, the Go binary calculates a sha256 hash against the files in /auditd-rules and /audisp-plugins container volumes.
-These files are created and updates as ConfigMaps.
-We then calculate the sha256 hash of the files in the target directory.
-If there are any differences - new files, deleted files, or checksum mismatches - the _target directories are emptied_ and the files mounted in the container volume are copied over.

 ### Where do I find the audit data in the Log Analytics Workspace?

 By default, the auditd data is sent to the LAW's Syslog table as part of the audisp-syslog process.
 The default facility is user.